 A combination of tests are required in order to give an accurate diagnosis of Canine Parvovirus.
 These tests can include but are not limited to:

 You will also be asked to provide a comprehensive history of the health of your pet and the progression of any symptoms that they have displayed.
 You may also be asked to provide samples of other bodily fluids.

 Puppies have a lower survival rate owing to their underdeveloped immune systems.
-The survival rate for adult dogs is usually around 70%.
+The survival rate for properly treated dogs is usually around 90%.
 Dogs who do not survive usually succumb to secondary bacterial infections, organ failure from severe dehydration, intestinal hemorrhages or as a result of toxins in the bloodstream.

 Prevention is better than cure!

 As with most illnesses, prevention is almost certainly better than cure.

 8 weeks of age - 1st DHLP & Parvo vaccination- this vaccination helps prevent Distemper, Canine Hepatitis, Leptospirosis, Parainfluenza and Parvo virus

 9 to 12 weeks of age - 2nd DHLP & Parvo